South African National Accreditation System: GLP-compliant facilities

 SANAS is the official OECD GLP monitoring authority.
 The main duty of the GLP monitoring authority is to monitor compliance with GLP Principles by conducting laboratory inspections and study audits.

 The OECD principles of GLP were primarily developed to promote the quality and validity of test data used to determine the safety of chemicals and chemical products.

 Forensic laboratories

-Forensic laboratories are crucial to our criminal justice system as they provide very useful information that aid in the investigation and prosecution of crime through the scientific examination of physical evidence.
+Forensic laboratories support criminal justice system by providing scientific analyses of physical evidence used in the investigation and prosecution of crime through the scientific examination of physical evidence.

 Veterinary laboratories and Good Clinical Practice (GCP)-compliant facilities

 South Africa is no exception when it comes to the problems faced by the livestock industry worldwide.
-It is therefore important for the country to have a strong and competent veterinary laboratory industry to help with the diagnosis of diseases, especially emerging diseases such as Bovine spongiform encephalopathy and to test the safety of meat and other animal products.
+It is therefore important for the country to have a large veterinary laboratory industry to help with the diagnosis of disease, especially emerging diseases such as Bovine spongiform encephalopathy and to test the safety of meat and other animal products.